Frequently Asked Questions

 A Complete Deep Dive (2026)

 Quick Answer: Parsons Illustration Department prepares students for contemporary illustration practice with NYC industry immersion.
 Program distinguished by: direct access to NYC publishing, editorial, and creative industries, balance of traditional and digital illustration, emphasis on personal voice and professional preparation, within broader Parsons design context.
-BFA Illustration 4-year program requiring Parsons Challenge plus portfolio.
+BFA Illustration 4-year program requiring Parsons’ required essays plus portfolio.
 Korean students with illustration interest target Parsons alongside RISD, SVA, SCAD — Parsons distinctive for NYC industry access and design context.
 Portfolio should demonstrate strong drawing, narrative or concept thinking, varied media experience.
 Career paths include editorial illustration, publishing, advertising, entertainment industries.
 Royal Blue Art guides Korean Illustration applicants with 19+ years of experience.

 Understanding Parsons Illustration Department helps Korean applicants evaluate among top illustration programs.
 According to publicly available information from Parsons Illustration, program combines artistic development with industry preparation.
 At Royal Blue Art & Design in Apgujeong, Seoul, we work with Korean Illustration applicants.